otrv4/otrv4/otrv4.md

 protocol (DAKE).

-There are two ways Alice can inform Bob that she is willing to use the OTR protocol to speak with him in an interactive setting: by sending him the OTR Query Message, or by including a special "tag" consisting of whitespace characters in one of her messages to him.
+There are two ways Alice can inform Bob that she is willing to use the OTR protocol to speak with him in an interactive setting: by sending him an OTR Query Message, or by including a special "tag" consisting of whitespace characters in one of her messages to him.
 Each method also includes a way for Alice to communicate to Bob which versions of the OTR protocol she is willing to